 The best synthetic urine products are constantly being tweaked by their makers, and the newest, best ones all contain uric acid rather than just urea, which was standard for older formulations.
 That’s important because the newer, more sophisticated testing machines look for uric acid, which is a better indicator that the sample is genuine than urea is.
 Some even look for both uric acid and urea, we'll get more into that in just a bit.

 One of the most important topics and discussions when it comes to artificial products like these are the ingredients.
 Why though?
-Because this is most likely going to be the biggest factor that will determine if the sample is fake or not.
+Because this is most likely going to be the biggest factor that will determine if the sample is real or not.
 Yikes!

-As we said earlier, the exact mixtures are often being tweaked by the various labs to try and arrive at the most accurate synthetic urine possible, but the key ingredient here is uric acid.
+As we said earlier, the exact mixtures are often being tweaked by the various labs to try and arrive at the most accurate sample possible, but the key ingredient here is uric acid.
 While Dr. Greens Agent X also contains urea, there's nothing unusual or deal-breaking about that.
 It can actually be a good thing that it has both ingredients because some machines actually look for both.
 The issue with Dr. Greens Agent X was never about the ingredients though, it's about something else which we're going to talk about in just a little bit.

 Right now, let's talk about the damage that it can do to your pockets.
 Let's talk about prices.

-And, if the job is one that’s paying you well and you have reason to suspect you might not come out of the next drug test smelling all that good then a $30 investment seems like pretty small potatoes.
+And, if the job is one that’s paying you well and you have reason to suspect you might not come out of the next substance screening smelling all that good then a $30 investment seems like pretty small potatoes.
 Even if you want to buy several kits to practice with it before you try to use it during the actual test it’s still peanuts compared to what you’ll lose if you lose your job.

 Yes, the product is not that expensive, it's actually kind of cheap.
 But as we have hinted above, the issue with Dr. Greens Agent X is something entirely different.
 After a bunch of times testing this product, here is what we have found...